ACEnglish/TruvariData/README.md

 This creates an alignment file `sample.hap1.paf`, a vcf file `sample.hap1.var.vcf.gz`, and an index for that vcf.

+## Mapping Stats:
+If you collect per-haplotype mapping logs from `mapping.sh`, you can build a table from all the stats generated.
+See consolidate_mapping_stats.py for details.
+This summary is also inside `stats/asm_mapstat.jl`

 ## Merge haplotypes
 Merge the two haplotype vcf files together using

-  `bash merge_haps.sh sample.hap1.var.vcf.gz sample.hap2.var.vcf.gz sample`
+  `bash merge_haps.sh sample.hap1.var.vcf.gz sample.hap2.var.vcf.gz sample output/path/var.vcf.gz`

 This creates a diploid vcf file name `sample.vcf.gz` and its index.
 This is the start of our 'exact' merge VCFs.
-At this point, the files should be orgainzed in the below file structure
+At this point, the files should be orgainzed in the below file structure, thus the 4th argument 'output/path/var.vcf.gz'

 ## File structure:

-The per-sample vcfs are organized into sub-directories starting with the exact vcf path `data/reference/project/sample/merge_strategy/` (e.g. `data/chm13/li/NA12878/exact.vcf.gz`) Be sure to make have the index present, also
+The per-sample vcfs are organized into sub-directories starting with the exact vcf path `data/reference/project/sample/merge_strategy.vcf.gz` (e.g. `data/chm13/li/NA12878/exact.vcf.gz`) Be sure to create the index for the VCFs, also

 ## Making per-sample collapsed VCFs